History of Kuwait: Independence and early state-building (1946–89)

 In August 1976, in reaction to heightened assembly opposition to his policies, the emir suspended four articles of the constitution concerned with political and civil rights (freedom of the press and dissolution of the legislature) and the assembly itself.
 In 1980, however, the suspended articles of the constitution were reinstated along with the National Assembly.
 In 1982 the government submitted sixteen constitutional amendments that, among other things, would have allowed the emir to declare martial law for an extended period and would have increased both the size of the legislature and the length of terms of office.
 In May 1983, the proposals were formally dropped after several months of debate.
 Nonetheless, the issue of constitutional revisions continued as a topic of discussion in both the National Assembly and the palace.

 In the early 1980s, Kuwait experienced a major economic crisis after the Souk Al-Manakh stock market crash and decrease in oil price.

-During the Iran–Iraq War, Kuwait supported Iraq.
-Throughout the 1980s, there were several terror attacks in Kuwait, including the 1983 Kuwait bombings, hijacking of several Kuwait Airways planes and attempted assassination of Emir Jaber in 1985.
-Kuwait was a regional hub of science and technology in the 1960s and 1970s up until the early 1980s, the scientific research sector significantly suffered due to the terror attacks.
+During the Iran–Iraq War, Kuwait ardently supported Iraq.
+As a result, there were various pro-Iran terror attacks across Kuwait, including the 1983 bombings, the attempted assassination of Emir Jaber in May 1985, the 1985 Kuwait City bombings, and the hijacking of several Kuwait Airways planes.
+Kuwait's economy and scientific research sector significantly suffered due to the pro-Iran terror attacks.

 In 1986, the constitution was again suspended, along with the National Assembly.
 As with the previous suspension, popular opposition to this move emerged; indeed, the prodemocracy movement of 1989-90 took its name, the Constitutional Movement, from the demand for a return to constitutional life.

 After the Iran–Iraq War ended, Kuwait declined an Iraqi request to forgive its US$65 billion debt.
 An economic rivalry between the two countries ensued after Kuwait increased its oil production by 40 percent.